natakamm/pokedex/README.md

 ## Description

 The **Pokémon Fetcher** is a React application that fetches data for the first 150 Pokémon from the PokeAPI and displays them as styled cards on a webpage.
 Each card showcases the Pokémon's name, image, and type, providing an engaging visual representation of the beloved Pokémon characters.
-This project utilizes React's hooks for managing state and effects, along with Tailwind CSS for styling.

 ## Features